Introduction to Financial Indices

 Understanding the Importance of Financial Indices

-Before we dive into specific types of indexes, it’s vital to understand their significance and what are financial indices.
-They are used by investors and analysts for a variety of reasons:
+Before we dive into specific types of indexes, it’s vital to understand their significance, what financial indices do and how they play their role in the investment world.

 - Market Benchmark: They provide a benchmark against which the performance of individual investments can be measured.